 As an organization the Region is committed to reducing its environmental footprint as well as enabling residents and businesses to do the same with its programs and services.Some of these programs and services include:

-The Community Environmental Fund (CEF) was established to support community-based environmental initiatives.
-The CEF assists community members and organizations who wish to carry out projects that protect, promote, and enhance our natural environment.
+The Community Environmental Fund (CEF) supports community-based environmental initiatives.
+The CEF assists community members and organizations to carry out projects that protect, promote, and enhance our natural environment.

 Five priority themes exist within our Environmental Sustainability Strategy: